gitkraken/vscode-gitlens/README.md

   ![Repository Status Quick Pick Menu](https://raw.githubusercontent.com/eamodio/vscode-gitlens/master/images/screenshot-repo-status.png)

   - Quickly see upstream status (if an Git upstream is configured) — complete with ahead and behind information
     - If you are ahead of the upstream, an entry will be shown with the number of commits ahead.
-Chosing it will show a limited **branch history quick pick menu** containing just the commits ahead of the upstream
+Choosing it will show a limited **branch history quick pick menu** containing just the commits ahead of the upstream
     - If you are behind the upstream, an entry will be shown with the number of commits behind.
-Chosing it will show a limited **branch history quick pick menu** containing just the commits behind the upstream
+Choosing it will show a limited **branch history quick pick menu** containing just the commits behind the upstream
   - Quickly see all working changes, both staged and unstaged, complete with status indicators for adds, changes, renames, and deletes
   - Provides entries to `Show Stashed Changes`, `Open Changed Files`, and `Close Unchanged Files`
   - Use the `alt+right arrow` shortcut on an entry to execute it without closing the quick pick menu, if possible — commands that open windows outside of VS Code will still close the quick pick menu unless [`"gitlens.advanced.quickPick.closeOnFocusOut": false`](#extension-settings) is set